 Who doesn’t love this delicious sweetener?
 But what exactly is it?

 You can find it either pasteurized or raw.
-Honey is more than 70% sugar and contains both glucose and fructose.
+Honey contains both glucose and fructose.
 This makes it a simple carb.

 The most fantastic thing about this food is that it’s naturally produced by honeybees.
 The bees extract nectar from flowers and take it back to the hive, where it is made into honey and deposited in a honeycomb cell for safekeeping.